 - I Just Want to Be Badass: Woody's motivation throughout the first half of the story is to prove to the world that he can be Condorman — or rather, that Condorman can be real.
 This despite being a comic book writer with absolutely no experience in combat or espionage.
-Later, Natalia's capture forces him to get serious about the mission and put Natalia's safety over his own dreams, which ironically causes him to fully embrace the Condorman persona.
+Later, Natalia's capture forces him to get serious about the mission and put her safety over his own dreams, which ironically causes him to fully embrace the Condorman persona.

 - Psycho for Hire: Morovich, Krokov's Dragon.
 It becomes apparent in his fits of murderous rage upon losing Woody and Natalia, and comes to a head when he attempts to ram the Condorman speedboat, despite Krokov trying to get him to stop.

 - Ramming Always Works: Morovich attempts this at the climax, after both his and Woody's weapons are disabled.
 It is subverted by the arrival of a helicopter to lift Woody and crew out of harms' way.
 Morovich proceeds to fall victim to a self-inflicted Wronski Feint.